slds-lmu/lecture_i2ml/in-person-class/01_ml-basics_supervised-regression.md

 ## ML Basics

 - What are 2-3 key points you found important from the chapter on ML Basics?
-	- [7 Minutes] Think about it, write it down for yourself
+	- [7 Minutes] Think about it, write it down for yourself, if needed check the slides again
-	- [3 Minutes] Discuss with your neighbour, write them down in the Etherpad of today: https://pad.okfn.de/p/i2ml_ub_1
+	- [10 Minutes] Discuss with your group, write them down in the Etherpad of today: https://pad.okfn.de/p/i2ml_ub_1
 - Discussion of key points
 - Any questions about ML Basics?
 Also check Etherpad